VermeilChan/MetalSlug6Font/GUIDE.md

 ## 2. Installation and Setup (Pre-Release)

 1. Once you have downloaded the file, find the ZIP archive named `MSFONT` in your Downloads folder.
-2. Extract the ZIP file and locate the `MSFONT` folder.
-Inside this folder, run the `MSFONT.exe` executable.
+2. Extract the ZIP file and run the `MSFONT.exe` executable.

 ## Need Help?